 You want to make a gift to Stanford and you:

-- Would like to have a charitable remainder annuity trust managed by the Stanford Management Company
+Would like to have a charitable remainder annuity trust managed by Stanford

 Usually cash or appreciated securities.

-If you are interested in learning more about creating a Stanford charitable remainder annuity trust, please contact the Office of Planned Giving.
+If you are interested in learning more about creating a Stanford charitable remainder annuity trust, please contact us.
 We would be happy to provide you with information about how a charitable remainder annuity trust would work for you based on your circumstances.

 People considering a planned gift should consult their own legal and tax advisors.
 The staff in the Office of Planned Giving are happy to speak with advisors as well.

-Susan Jones, age 80, owns securities worth $300,000, which she bought many years ago for $20,000.
-These assets pay cash dividends of $6,000 (2%).
-Miss Jones is in the 35% income tax bracket and the 15% bracket for capital gains taxes.
+Susan is in the 35 percent income tax bracket and the 15 percent bracket for capital gains taxes.
 She would like a higher return on her securities, but if she sells the stock, then she would owe $42,000 in capital gains tax.

-By transferring her shares to a Stanford charitable remainder annuity trust with a 6% payout, she increases her current income to $18,000 and avoids paying any immediate federal capital gains tax, even if the university decides to sell the securities now or in the future.
-In addition, she receives a charitable income tax deduction of approximately $160,000 (based on an IRS discount rate of 1.2%).
+By transferring her shares to a Stanford charitable remainder annuity trust with a 6 percent payout, she increases her current income to $18,000 and avoids paying any immediate federal capital gains tax, even if the university decides to sell the securities now or in the future.
+In addition, she receives a charitable income tax deduction of approximately $190,000 (based on an IRS discount rate of .6 percent).

 When the trust comes to an end at her death, the remaining assets in the trust will support undergraduate scholarships at Stanford, according to her wishes.